Computer glasses: how to protect your eyes in the digital age

 -

-Special filters in computer lenses reduce these effects, protecting your eyes and maintaining visual comfort.
+Special filters in computer lenses reduce these effects, protecting the eyes and maintaining visual comfort.

 -